-This negotiation guide isn’t just for people in business or sales.
+This four-part negotiation guide isn’t just for people in business or sales.
 Whether you realize it or not, you can apply basic rules of negotiation and negotiation tips to help you and others successfully pass through what could otherwise be challenging but critical conversations regarding home life, career, personal relationships, and more.
-This guide is a blend of concepts and action items from Ignite Your Potential and also gleaned from Chris Croft (Senior Lecturer at Bournemouth University Business School), Chris Voss (former top FBI hostage negotiator, the CEO of The Black Swan Group Ltd, and co-author of the book Never Split the Difference), and Harvard Law School’s Program on Negotiation.
+This four-part guide is a blend of concepts and action items from Ignite Your Potential and also gleaned from Chris Croft (Senior Lecturer at Bournemouth University Business School), Chris Voss (former top FBI hostage negotiator, the CEO of The Black Swan Group Ltd, and co-author of the book Never Split the Difference), and Harvard Law School’s Program on Negotiation.

 It’s about several people faced with different aspects of the same problem.
 The adversary is not the person sitting across from you at the table.
 The adversary is the situation.
-The person sitting on the other side of the table is a counterpart who is struggling with some aspect of the same situation you are.
+The person sitting on the other side of the table is a counterpart who is struggling with some aspect of the same situation you are in.
 When you work with them and solve the problem together, you’re both better off.
 With effective negotiation, you can achieve your goals through collaboration and the use of tactical empathy that creates trust-based influence.

 Why Do People Avoid Negotiation?